-3. Publications and Work Sample
+3. Publications and Work Samples

-Publications and other significant works should be included in their entirety.
-Digital copies are preferred, but in cases where digital copies are not available, hard copies will be accepted.
+Publications and work samples should be included in their entirety.
+Digital copies are preferred, but in cases where digital copies are not available, hard copies are accepted.
 Your publisher may be able to provide you with a PDF file of your publication solely for review purposes.
-Alternatively, you may utilize the University Mail and Duplicating Services, which can scan the entire publication.
-(NOTE: this requires the destruction of the original copy, whose binding is sliced off so pages can be fed into the scanner.)
+Time-based documentation of performances, installations, and other works should be included in QuickTime format (mov).
+Please make sure that all materials are clearly labeled and cross-referenced in the appropriate written sections of the dossier.

-2. Current Academic CV
+2. Academic CV

 - Employment history